Infertility affects 15% of couples globally.

-The first step in knowing how to check for infertility is identifying what may cause it.
-Infertility can have multiple causes.
+The first step in knowing infertility is identifying what may cause it.
 For the female, it is usually due to the following:

-Most female infertility cases are associated with issues of ovulation.
+Most female infertility cases are due to issues of ovulation.

 The fallopian tube is where the sperm meets the egg for fertilization.
 Sometimes, blockages form, which disrupts the process.
 These may be caused by the following:

 Like Down Syndrome or spina bifida.

 Ectopic pregnancy occurs when a fertilized egg implants and grows outside the main cavity of the uterus.